Skip to main content

 2/ Accelerate agent development

-AgentCore Identity implements a secure token vault that stores users' tokens and allows agents to retrieve them securely.
+AgentCore Identity implements a secure token vault that stores users' resource provider credentials and tokens, allowing agents to retrieve them securely.
 For OAuth 2.0 compatible tools and services, when a user first grants consent for an agent to act on their behalf, AgentCore Identity collects and stores the user's tokens issued by the tool in its vault, along with securely storing the agent's OAuth client credentials.
 Agents, operating with their own distinct identity and when invoked by the user, can then access these tokens as needed, reducing the need for frequent user consent.
-When the user token expires, AgentCore Identity triggers a new authorization prompt to the user for the agent to obtain updated user tokens.
+When the user token expires, AgentCore Identity uses the refresh token to obtain a new access token, or triggers a new authorization prompt to the user to obtain updated user tokens.
 For tools that use API keys, AgentCore Identity also stores these keys securely and provides agents with controlled access to retrieve them when needed.
 This secure storage streamlines the user experience while maintaining robust access controls, enabling agents to operate effectively across various tools and services.

 Observability